Japan

 Administration – Administered by the government.

 Coverage – Almost all employers must have workers’ compensation to cover their employees, whether full-time or part-time.
-Directors of the company are generally excluded from the coverage, and a separate personal Accident policy is usually recommended in such cases.
+Company directors are generally excluded from the coverage; a separate personal accident policy is usually recommended.

 Workers’ compensation insurance provides for medical care, loss of income, disability, or death of an employee due to occupational causes or accidents during the commute.